dianajin0123/JIN2/README.md

 #### Variables

-- `installed_capacity`: Installed solar panel capacity in kWh
+- `installed_capacity`: Installed solar panel capacity in kW
 - `operating_rate`: The percentage of actual power output compared to the maximum possible output in percentage (%)
 - `efficiency_coefficient`: Coefficient indicating the efficiency of the solar panel
 - `trading_price`: Trading price of solar power in yen (円)